LeeAnnEditor/o365hq/blog/Dynamics 365 Field Service.md

 The application provides different views to improve planning and productivity.
-In the Schedule view, in addition to the Agenda view, you can see bookings by Day, Week or Month so that you can plan ahead effectively.
-The Map View provides a route, distance and approximate drive time based on current driving conditions.
+In the Schedule view, in addition to the Agenda view, you can see bookings by Day, Week, or Month so you can plan ahead effectively.
+The Map View provides a route, distance, and approximate drive time based on current driving conditions.

 ![](https://o365hq.com/images/569.png)

 The updated status is reported to Dynamics 365, which can be used by Dispatch to schedule more efficiently.
-Artificial Learning can be applied to optimize scheduling based on field wide, real-time data.
+Artificial Learning can be applied to optimize scheduling based on field-wide, real-time data.

 Reports roll up into Dynamics 365 Field Service management and can be used in Power BI dashboards that evaluate field service actual performance against metrics.
 The specific activities are customizable to vary by item.
-The technician can take notes on each step, enter the duration and add additional steps.
-On a mobile device the technician can take photo using the Camera icon to associate with the work order.
+The technician can take notes on each step, enter the duration, and add additional steps.
+On a mobile device, the technician can take photos using the Camera icon to associate with the work order.

 ![](https://o365hq.com/images/570.png)

-After the job is completed, you mark the Booking Status as completed and the actual times are recorded.
-To complete the work order, you can obtain the customer's signature and close the work order.
-The data is automatically synched back to Dynamics 365 Field Service.
+After the job is completed, the Booking Status is marked as completed and the actual times are recorded.
+To complete the work order, just obtain the customer's signature and close the work order.
+The data is automatically synced back to Dynamics 365 Field Service.

 ![](https://o365hq.com/images/571.png)